-Does FATCA replace existing tax rules I already follow?
+11. Does FATCA replace existing US tax rules that I already follow?

 FATCA does not replace the existing US tax regimes, it may however add additional requirements and complexity to the existing tax rules you may already follow.
-Should you need further advice on your tax status or FATCA classification, you should contact a professional tax advisor.
+We recommend you contact a professional tax advisor to discuss your personal tax situation.